sebastiantoh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## About this document

-Before continuing, it may be helpful to familiarise yourself with a few symbols that you will encounter in this User Guide:
+Before continuing, it may be helpful to familiarise yourself with a few symbols and the different text markups that you will encounter in this User Guide:

 These are the symbols used in this document: